gideonibemerejr/SEI-CC-2/work/w01/d1/04-intro-dev-env.md

 - To edit a specific file in VS Code, we can simply type the file after `code`.

 - Let's add an _alias_ (shortcut) command that will change to your class repo directory by simply typing `repo`.
-We will this by editing the hidden `.bash_profile` file.
+We can do this by editing the hidden `.bash_profile` file.

 	```sh
 	$ code ~/.bash_profile